Fed keeps key rate near zero, sees inflation as ‘transitory’ - The Boston Globe

 Apart from inflation, the Fed’s new framework includes a sweeping definition of maximum employment that includes fully recovering the jobs lost to the pandemic, including among many people of color and low-income workers, before it even considers a rate hike.
 Powell has also indicated that the Fed would like the roughly 4 million Americans who stopped looking for work after being laid off in the past year to be hired before it considers tightening rates.

 The Fed’s policymakers themselves have turned more optimistic about the recovery.
 Last month, they significantly upgraded their forecasts for growth and inflation.
-They estimated that the economy will expand 6.5% this year, up sharply from their previous projection in December of 4.2%.
-And they raised their forecast for inflation by the end of this year from 1.8% to 2.4%.
+They estimated that the economy will expand 6.5 percent this year, up sharply from their previous projection in December of 4.2 percent.
+And they raised their forecast for inflation by the end of this year from 1.8 percent to 2.4 percent.